operasoftware/devopera/articles/_posts/2014-07-22-responsive-images-use-cases-code-snippets.md

 Browsers on devices with high-DPI screens get an image with twice or even three times the amount of pixels; other browsers get a normal image.
 These photos are served as WebP to browsers that support it; other browsers get JPG.

-## High-DPI images, different image types &amp; art direction use case
+## High-DPI images, different image types & art direction use case

 <span class="feature feature--false">sizes</span>
 <span class="feature feature--true">dpi</span>